-Operational risk is the risk of financial and non-financial impacts resulting from inadequate or failed internal processes, or from personnel and systems, or from external events, excluding external events covered under Business Environment Risk.
+Operational Risk is the risk of financial and non-financial impact resulting from inadequate or failed internal or outsourced processes, colleague errors, technology issues, or from external events.
+Operational failures can also give rise to financial risk exposures; for example, through process failures in the management of market and credit risk.

-In particular, a material failure in the processes and controls supporting the Company's activities, that of third-party suppliers or of technology, or inability to deliver the Group-wide change programmes could result in poor customer outcomes, reputational damage, increased costs and regulatory censure.
-In addition, as the Company is reliant on a range of shared services provided across the Group (including finance and capital management, compliance, risk, HR, actuarial, internal audit and IT services) operational risks that arise in these areas can also impact the Company.
+In particular, a material failure or operational disruption in the processes and controls supporting the Company's activities, that of third-party suppliers or of technology, or inability to deliver the Group-wide change programmes could result in poor customer outcomes, reputational damage, increased costs and regulatory censure.
+In addition, as the Company is reliant on a range of shared services provided across the Group (including finance and capital management, compliance, risk, HR, actuarial, internal audit and IT services).
+Operational risks that arise in these areas can also impact the Company.